 - 1. The following are compulsory: Dressage saddle, which must be close to the horse, and have long, near vertical flaps.
 For low level tests (preliminary and novice) general purpose saddles are permitted.
 Snaffle bridle.
 A double bridle may be used where permitted in the test instructions.
 (See illustrations for permitted bits and nosebands).
 A cavesson or any other noseband may never be as tightly fixed so as to harm the horse.
 Padding is allowed on bridles.
 No saddle covers are allowed. - 2.
 Bits.
 Snaffle, Bridoon and curb bit must have a smooth surface.
 Twisted and wired bits are prohibited.
 Bits must be made of metal or rigid plastic and may be covered with rubber or latex.
 The minimum diameter for snaffle bits is 12 mm (for Ponies 10mm). - 2.1 Double bridles: The lever arm of a curb bit is limited to 10cm (length below the mouthpiece).
-The upper cheek must not be longer than the lower cheek.
+The upper cheek must not be longer than the lower cheek and must not exceed five centimetres (5cm).
 If the curb has a sliding mouthpiece, the lever arm of the curb bit below the mouthpiece must not measure more than 10cm when the mouthpiece is at the uppermost position. - 2.2 The diameter of the mouthpiece of the bridoon and/or curb must be such so as not to hurt the horse.
 Minimum diameter of mouthpiece to be 12mm for curb bit and 10mm for bridoon bit. - 2.3 Curb chain.
 This can be made of metal, leather or rubber. - 3.
 Whips.
 Whips may be carried unless specifically prohibited by the competition schedule.
 The use of only one whip of total maximum overall length of 1.2 metres is permitted. - 3.1 A whip may not be picked up if dropped during a test. - 3.2 It may be carried in either hand but in the rein hand when saluting. - 3.3 If misused, in the opinion of the judges, the athlete will be eliminated. - 3.4 When barred in competition a whip with a maximum length of 1.2m may be used in the warm-up area but must be dropped before entering the space around the Competition Area.
 Only athletes or grooms when riding, walking, or lunging a horse are allowed to carry a whip on the show grounds.
 Other parties are allowed to carry a whip provided it is not in connection with the training of the horse - 4.
 Gadgets.
 Martingales, any kind of gadget (such as bearing, side, running or balancing reins, nasal strips etc), any kind of boots or bandages and any form of blinkers, including ear-plugs and any others, are, under penalty of elimination, strictly forbidden.
 Notwithstanding the above, noise cancelling ear plugs are allowed at prize-giving ceremonies. - 5.
 Decorations.
 Any decoration of the horse with extravagant items, such as ribbons or flowers, etc. in the tail, etc., is strictly forbidden.
-Normal plaiting of the horse's mane and tail, however, is allowed. - 6.
-False tails / tail extensions are permitted only with the prior permission of the HKEF Committee.
-Requests for such permission should be directed to the HKEF accompanied by photographs and a veterinary certificate.
-False tails may not contain any metal parts, except for hooks and eyelets.
+Normal plaiting of the horse's mane and tail, however, is allowed.
+It is not allowed to paint any part of the horse's body.
+Using coloured wound-spray and ointment if necessary is permitted, but it cannot be used to obscure an existing wound or injury.
+It is strictly forbidden to use any type of white substance (like "marshmallow fluff", shaving cream etc.) around the horse's mouth to imitate foaming..